mlovretovich/quest-result/README.md

 ## How did I do it?
 * I deployed the application on the Amazon Cloud's FARGATE serverless platform for containers.
 I chose FARGATE due to it's ability to run containers while creating minimal AWS resources.
-* I used Terraform to
+* I used Terraform to codify the environment.
+* I created a simple Makefile to simplfy the bringing up and down the environment.

 ## Components